UvaCsl/HemoCell/doc/user_guide/xml_files.rst

 * ``constructMeshElement``

-  * ``RBC_FROM_SPHERE`` create the RBC model from mathematical equations (see hemocell paper), accepts a minimum number of to be created vertices.
+  * ``RBC_FROM_SPHERE`` create the RBC model from mathematical equations (see HemoCell paper), accepts a minimum number of to be created vertices.
   * ``ELLIPSOID_FROM_SPHERE`` mathimatically create a discretization which is mainly used for the PLT model.
   * ``STRING_FROM_VERTEXES`` legacy, not used anymore